-All men should have regular exams of the penis, prostate, and testicles yearly to monitor for changes, problems, and cancer.
-When calling to schedule an appointment, ask if the office and examination table are wheelchair accessible and if staff members can assist with transfers, positioning, and preparation for the exam.
-Remember sexually transmitted diseases such as herpes, syphilis, and AIDS are still possible --- so use protection!
+All men should have regular exams of the penis, prostate and testicles yearly to monitor for changes, problems and cancer.
+When calling to schedule an appointment, ask if the office and examination table are wheelchair accessible and if staff members can assist with transfers, positioning and preparation for the exam.
+Remember that sexually transmitted diseases such as herpes, syphilis, and AIDS are still possible - so use protection!

 - Firestone, R.W., Firestone, L.A., and Catlett, J. (2006).
 Sex and love in intimate relationships.
 American Psychological Association, Washington D.C.
 Johnson, K.M.M., Lanig, I.S.
 (1996).
 Promotion and maintenance of sexual health in individuals with spinal cord injury.
 In I.S.
 Lanig (Eds.), Practical guide to health promotion after spinal cord injury (171-202).
 Gaithersburg, Maryland: Aspen Publication.